How to Migrate Outlook PST to Office 365 (Microsoft 365)?

 Wait for the PST files to upload.
 This may take a while, depending on your network speed, bandwidth, and size of the PST files.

-To verify that the PST files are uploaded successfully on the Azure Storage, you can use the Azure Storage Explorer.
-The tool is available for Windows, macOS, and Linux.
-Follow these steps:
+In order to confirm that the PST files have been successfully uploaded on the Azure Storage, you may use the Azure Storage Explorer.
+It is a cross-platform tool that supports Windows, macOS, and Linux.
+Here's how:

 • After downloading the tool, launch the installer and click Install for me only.